NikhilSDesai/UrbanSimulation/README.md

-# Urban Simulation - Network Analysis of the London Underground
+# Urban Simulation: A Network Analysis of the London Underground

 #### This is an analysis of the resilience of London’s Underground.
 This analysis will be conducted in three parts: